Sabotnik/static-site/_posts/2012-05-24-agricultural-development.md

 Provide funds for purchasing hybrid seed and fertilizer plus equipment and instructions for establishing a 10 square-meter demonstration plot.
 Carl Bern, one of Bethesda’s’ Agricultural Ministries Team (a professor in agricultural engineering), is exploring options for improved storage recommendations.

-Pasteurized milk and local yogurt
-This is a three-part effort focused on helping farmers develop two new and marketable products (pasteurized milk and locally-made yogurt), plus increasing milk yields by improving the cows’ diets.
+Pasteurized milk and local yogurtThis is a three-part effort focused on helping farmers develop two new and marketable products (pasteurized milk and locally-made yogurt), plus increasing milk yields by improving the cows’ diets.

 Bethesda role: